Lou R. Kling

 - $4.675 billion acquisition of WellPoint Inc.’s NextRx subsidiaries;

-E. I. du Pont de Nemours and Company in its:
+E. I. du Pont de Nemours and Company in:

-- $4.9 billion pending sale of DuPont Performance Coatings to The Carlyle Group;
+- its $4.9 billion sale of DuPont Performance Coatings to The Carlyle Group;

-- $7.4 billion acquisition of Danisco, one of Denmark’s largest companies;
+- its $7.4 billion acquisition of Danisco, one of Denmark’s largest companies;

-- $8 billion divestiture of its pharmaceutical operations to Bristol-Myers;
+- its $8 billion divestiture of its pharmaceutical operations to Bristol-Myers;

-- $10 billion acquisition of Pioneer Hi-Bred International; and
+- its $10 billion acquisition of Pioneer Hi-Bred International; and

-- approximately $12 billion pending spin-off of its newspapers, information services and certain other operations;
+- $12 billion spin-off of its newspapers, information services and certain other operations;

-- approximately $11.5 billion proposed, but terminated, acquisition of the remaining stake it does not already own in British Sky Broadcasting Group plc;
+- $11.5 billion proposed, but terminated, acquisition of the remaining stake it did not already own in British Sky Broadcasting Group plc;

 - $5.6 billion acquisition of Dow Jones; and